Olive oil reigns supreme in the Mediterranean, adding silky, peppery goodness – as well as ample health benefits – to the dishes we love.

 There are also four main types of olive oils available on the market.
 Here’s a brief introduction to how each type is produced.
 (Read more about the different types of olive oil here.)

-- Extra virgin olive oil (EVOO) is made by mechanically pressing the pulp of an olive fruit.
-The oil is then separated from the solids by a process called centrifugation.
-Finally, the oil is filtered to remove any remaining pulp from the olive fruit.
-EVOO is cold-pressed, never exposed to chemicals or heat at any point.
+- Extra virgin olive oil (EVOO) is made solely by mechanical means.
+The fruit is ground to a paste and the oil is separated from the solids and water, usually by centrifuge.
+Finally, the oil is filtered or racked to remove any remaining water or particles.
+EVOO is cold-pressed—more correctly "cold-extracted"—never exposed to chemicals or high heat at any point.
+EVOO meets the chemical and sensory standards for the highest grade of virgin olive oil.

 - Virgin olive oil is harder to come by than extra virgin olive oil, but it’s made by the same method.
-The difference is that virgin olive oil is allowed to have some minor flavor defects – possibly not enough to notice – whereas EVOO is not.
+The difference is that virgin olive oil is allowed to have some minor flavor defects – possibly not enough to notice especially in cooking – whereas EVOO is not.

 - Regular olive oil (or pure olive oil) is more processed than EVOO and virgin olive oil.
 This oil is made from a combination of refined olive oil and 15%-25% virgin olive oil.
-The refined oil is treated with chemicals and heat to remove any flavor defects.
+Refined olive oil is made from the lowest grade of virgin olive oil treated with chemicals and heat to remove any flavor defects and produce a neutral tasting oil.

 - Light or extra light olive oil is a combination of refined olive oil and 5%-10% virgin olive oil.
 As with regular olive oil, the refined oil is treated with some heat and chemicals to remove flavor defects.
 While the name sounds like a diet alternative, that’s not the case!
-It just means that the flavor is light.
+It just means that the flavor is light—the calories are the same.

 Nutritional Breakdown of Sunflower Oil vs. Olive Oil